Top 10 Bluehost Alternatives For Cheap and Reliable Web Hosting

 A nice thing about iPage is that the company allows you to customize your hosting plan to fit your specific needs.
 There are quite a few add-ons to choose from ranging from domain privacy and backup tools to a professional website builder and business solutions.
 Some of these add-ons may seem pretty expensive at first glance but the prices displayed are actually for yearly, not monthly subscriptions.
 For example, adding the website security add-on to your package costs $23.88 but you’ll be good for a full year afterward, so the price is essentially just $1.99 per month.

 If you like working with WordPress but don’t want to go for the specialized packages, you can simply add the all-in-one WordPress optimization bundle to your regular shared hosting package.
-It’s worth noting that iPage adds some of these customization options to your package by default so make sure to remove them before check out if you don’t need them.
+It’s worth noting that iPage adds some of these customization options to your package by default so make sure to remove them before checkout if you don’t need them.

 HostGator is a good Bluehost alternative that offers many of the same services at very similar prices.
 The company doesn’t necessarily do anything better than Bluehost but there’s not much to complain about either.
 Essentially, this is a good option if you want to switch to a different provider just to see what else is out there and want to be able to benefit from many of the same features and tools.
 If that’s the case, you’re definitely not going to be disappointed by what HostGator has to offer.
-In case you plan to go with the ‘Gator, we recommend you reading our Bluehost vs. HostGator comparison before taking a final decision.
+In case you plan to go with the ‘Gator, we recommend you read our Bluehost vs. HostGator comparison before making a final decision.

 If you’re not interested in HostGator’s custom site builder, you can just go for a WordPress hosting package instead.
 The WordPress plans range in price between $5.95 and $9.95 per month and include some nice features like unlimited domain emails, automated database backups, malware removal, and a free website migration service.
 If you’re looking to host an already established and successful website, you should probably skip that and look into HostGator’s VPS and dedicated hosting plans because they offer good value.